trubrics/trubrics-docs/docs/track_events/sdks/javascript.md

 ## Initialise Trubrics

-Initialize the Trubrics SDK in your app:
+Then, initialize the Trubrics SDK in your app:

 ``` ts
 --8<-- "utils/code_snippets/js/init_optionals.js"